saitho/conantcg-english/website/content/how-to-play.md

 There are four card types:

 * **Partner card:** Acts as your partner for the game.
 You can use it to deduce to gain evidence, and some cards have effects that require a specific color Partner to work.
 It also has the special `[Assist]` and `[Case Closed]` abilities, which are what you use to win the game.
 * **Case card:** Represents the case you are trying to solve.
 It denotes the Case Level, or the amount of evidence you need to win the game, which depends on whether you go first or second.
-Your deck can only have cards that are the same color as your case.
 Use a token to denote whether it is currently the Case Phase or Resolution Phase of your case.
 * **Character cards:** The main cards that go into your deck.
 They're the cards that you play onto your Scene (as in crime scene), and are what you mainly use to gain evidence.
 * **Event cards:** Support cards.
 They feature scenes from the manga, and are discarded once you use their effects.
   * Some Events have effects that set them to a character.
 After resolving that effect, set the Event underneath the Character card.
 Remove the Event, when the Character leaves the Scene.

 As a rule of thumb, you play the game with one Partner card and one Case card, along with a 40-card deck of Character and Event cards.
 You can only have up to 3 copies of the same card, based on the ID of the card.

+### Color restriction

+There is no color restriction on cards you can put in your deck.
+However a card can't be used from hand or through a Next Hint, if it's not the same color as your Case card.
+This doesn't apply to cards that are played through card effects, or cards that are used through `<Cut In>` or `<Spark>`.

 ## Playing Area